deg-entreprises/H.4.5-Communications-Platform/README.md

 **Africa's Neutral Alcohol Supply Chain** is modeled after outdated institutions, so **African Alcoholic Beverage Manufacturers** are dependent on outdated solutions without the ability to voice how their value chain should mature.

 ### Solution
-**DEG Entreprises** is developing a Parallel Permaculture Platform Ecosystem (P3 Ecosystem) modeled after a **Healthy Eukaryotic Cell**, so **African Alcoholic Beverage Manufacturers** can use biomimicry to disrupt **Africa's Neutral Alcohol Supply Chain** with open source and decentralized communications platform.
+**DEG Entreprises** is developing a Parallel Permaculture Platform Ecosystem (P3 Ecosystem) modeled after a **Healthy Eukaryotic Cell**, so **African Alcoholic Beverage Manufacturers** can use biomimicry to disrupt **Africa's Neutral Alcohol Supply Chain** with an open source and decentralized communications platform.

 ### Market*
 [MINICT & Innovation](https://www.minict.gov.rw)